 That’s why I wanted to give the film one more go before writing this review, but after much internal contemplation and external deliberation with fellow movie-goers, I believe I’ve come to a firm conclusion on DoJ for better or worse.
 I saw the film on opening weekend on March 26th in a packed theatre, and have spent the following weeks thinking about it harder than any rational human being should.

 To give further context, I spent much of the film’s two hours and thirty minutes giggling in my seat, occasionally laughing out loud.
 I yelled when characters violently punched, stabbed, shot, and pummeled one another, and snickered every time some overly serious line like, “Tell me, do you bleed?
 YOU WILL!” was uttered on-screen.
 It was brilliant.
+I loved it.

 Now, to be fair, I loved DoJ in the same way I love Alien vs Predator (2004) or Equilibrium (2002) or Independence Day (1996).
 None of these films are particularly “great” movies, but in my eyes, they accomplish what they set out to do and are successful cinematic experiences on their own terms.
 Now for the average audience, watching two classic sci-fi monsters violently disembowel one another in an Antarctic pyramid, or gun-fu priests initiate coups in a dystopian 1984-ripoff, or a hackneyed mishmash of alien-invasion films, may not be their cup of tea.
 Some of those films were box office successes, yes, but none of them are held in too high regard if even remembered in the public consciousness today.
-Few audiences ever bothered to take them seriously.
+Few audiences ever bothered taking them seriously.

 Once again, with another “freakshow”-versus-type movie, both general audiences and critical fanboys have missed the point: If you hate this movie, you have plenty of ammunition to tear down its movie-logic plot or scatterbrained editing, but wasting time bitching and moaning about how Batman violated his no-kill clause or how Superman wasn’t bright and colorful and offended your religious nerd-sensibilities are not going to convince yours truly.
 I don’t listen to religious nutjobs when they complain about artists not portraying religious figures “correctly” (re: how they believe said figures should be portrayed), nor do I care when geeks whine about films not portraying their favorite novel or comic books “correctly” (re: how they believe those stories and characters should be adapted).
 I do not care.
 At all.